You probably have heard about the link attribute (NOT tag!) called “nofollow” by now.

 The so called link graph didn’t work properly anymore and they had to real yon other ranking systems.

-I’m certainly no Google brainiac – just someone who has “created great content” (as Google advises you to) over the years
+I’m certainly no Google brainiac – just someone who has “created great content” (as Google advised you to) for many years.

-Sadly the Google advice to “just create great content” hasn’t worked for me in recent years.
+Sadly the Google advice to “just create great content” stopped working for me after a few years.

 When I stopped getting links my traffic went down.